algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical_Specifications.md

 #### 8.3 🔸 Localization

-The game will be in english (and french if we have enough time).
+The game will be in english.

 ### 9. Other Ideas